mserajnik/vmangos-deploy/README.md

 want to adjust the `TZ` (time zone) environment variable for each service.
 The `VMANGOS_REALMLIST_*` environment variables of the `database` service should also be of interest; changing `VMANGOS_REALMLIST_ADDRESS` to a LAN IP, a WAN IP or a domain name is required if you want to allow non-local connections.
+In addition, you can also modify `VMANGOS_REALMLIST_LOCAL_ADDRESS` (and `VMANGOS_REALMLIST_LOCAL_SUBNET_MASK`) to advertise that address instead of `VMANGOS_REALMLIST_ADDRESS` to clients that are on the same network as the realm.

 Anything else that is not commented is likely something you do not not have to (or, in some cases, _must not_) adjust; this applies to everything including